Taiwan president in U.S. after warning of threat from 'overseas forces'

 China, which claims self-ruled and democratic Taiwan as its own and views it as a wayward province, had called on the United States not to allow Tsai to transit there on her overseas tour.

-Tsai is spending four nights in the United States in total, two on the first leg and two on the way back from a visit to four Caribbean allies.
+Tsai is spending four nights in the United States - two on the first leg and two on the way back from a visit to four Caribbean allies.
 She began her trip in New York and is expected to stop in Denver on her way back.

+Shortly before Tsai was due to arrive at her Manhattan hotel, a Reuters photographer witnessed a brawl at the hotel’s entrance between dozens of pro-China and pro-Taiwan protesters, which was eventually broken up by police.

+The New York Police Department was not immediately able to comment on whether there had been any arrests.

 Tsai was last in the United States in March, but her stops this time will be unusually long, as normally she spends just a night at a time in transit.